-The Seattle Just Cause Eviction Ordinance prohibits landlords of Seattle residential properties from evicting tenants without just cause.
-This applies even for month-to-month tenants.
 Just cause includes failure to cure a notice to pay rent or vacate, or failure to cure a notice to comply or vacate.
-For failure to cure a notice, the tenant need only fail to cure a notice one time.
-For failure to cure a notice the tenant may be either month-to-month or under an unexpired lease.
+For failure to cure a notice, the tenant need only fail to cure the notice one time.

-If the tenant is month-to-month, the landlord may serve a “20-day” notice to terminate the tenancy for only specified reasons listed in the just cause eviction ordinance.
-Note that these just cause grounds for eviction apply only if the tenant is month-to-month.
-A landlord may not break the lease because the landlord wishes to move into the rental property, for instance.
-These just cause grounds to issue a “20-day” notice to terminate the tenancy include:
+If the tenant is month-to-month the landlord may serve a notice to terminate the tenancy for only specified reasons listed in the just cause eviction ordinance.
+Note that the just cause eviction grounds below apply only if the tenant is month-to-month.
+These just cause eviction grounds do not give the landlord a right to break the lease.
+The just cause grounds to issue a notice to terminate the tenancy include:

-- habitual failure to pay rent (four late rent notices in a 12-month period);
+- habitual failure to pay rent (four pay rent or vacate notices in a 12-month period);

 - habitual failure to comply with the lease terms (three or more notices to comply or vacate in a 12-month period);